Courses

 The only problem?
 To purchase OXT with a secure identity, you need to be connected to a VPN already.
 If a VPN requires a different VPN in order to keep you private, it’s safe to say that it’s failing at its one job.

 The statement also concedes that users are trusting the node providers to behave honorably.
+Not to mention that as of July 2024, Orchid has no published privacy policy whatsoever.
 At this point, it’s clear to us that Orchid doesn’t solve the average VPN’s privacy issues, but merely dilutes them.

 Orchid VPN Privacy Policy